ddudnik/oss-review-toolkit/docs/GettingStarted.md

 information about each dependency.
 The scope names come from the package managers, for NPM packages these are usually `dependencies` and `devDependencies`, for Maven package it would be `compile`, `runtime`, `test`, and so on.

-The structure of the results file is:
+Following is an overview of the structure of the `analyzer-result.yml` file (comments were added for clarity and are not part of a real result file):

 ```yaml
 # VCS information about the input directory.